Earth Day 2023

 Poaching, Slaughter & the Exotic Pet trade

 Poaching is another major cause of species endangerment and extinction, although it is not always defined as just the slaughter of wild animals.
 It often includes animals captured for the exotic pets trade, for which there is a huge demand on the black market.
-Those animals are removed from their habitats, affecting the ecosystem.
+Humans remove those animals from their habitats, affecting the ecosystem.
 This reduces the populations in more ways than one – since they do not reproduce in that ecosystem, their numbers obviously decline further.

 Slaughter for commercial profit is most visible from the slaughter of elephants and rhinoceroses.
-These large animals are killed for only one body part, the tusks or the horns.
-The rest of the animal is left to rot.
-National Geographic recently featured an informative article on poaching.
+Humans kill these large animals for only one body part, the tusks or the horns.
+They leave the rest of the animal to rot.
 My family and I recently visited the Nashville Zoo and I was impressed with their exhibits about critically endangered species.
 I took a photo of one about the rhinos because the image so shocked me that it moved me to tears:

 Exhibit of a slaughtered rhino from the Nashville Zoo.
 Photo by me.